mgastner/cartogram-cpp/README.md

 ### Testing

-If you'd like to contribute to the project, please run our test battery after you make any changes.
-You may do so by going to the `cartogram_cpp/tests` directory and running the following command:
+If you'd like to contribute to the project, please run our tests after you make any changes.

+To run the unit tests, execute the following command:

+    ctest --verbose

+Additionally, you may go to the `cartogram_cpp/tests` directory and run the following command:

      bash stress_test.sh

 ### Uninstallation